Skip to main content

 Water rates typically run $800 to $1,400 per year, depending on your state and usage.

 Strata levies apply to apartments, townhouses, and any strata titled property.
 They cover shared maintenance, building insurance, and a sinking fund for major repairs.
 Quarterly levies of $1,000 to $3,000 are common in Sydney.
 Check the strata report carefully.
 A low levy can mean deferred maintenance.
-A special levy can land without warning.
+A special levy can be voted in by the owners corporation at any time, so always check the strata minutes for any planned or upcoming levies.

 Maintenance is the cost most people forget.
 A common rule of thumb is 1 percent of the property value per year, though older homes may cost more.
 On a $1.5M property, that is $15,000 a year.
 In practice, some years are quiet and others are expensive.
 Roofs, plumbing, and hot water systems all have a lifespan.